The most beautiful trees in and around Poole

 It’s surprises like this that are a reminder that even in the busiest areas in and around Poole, brief moments of natural beauty appear where you least expect them.

-An old, flowering cherry tree and rhododendrons on Derby’s Corner Roundabout, at the foot of Gravel Hill.
+An old, flowering cherry tree and rhododendrons on Derby’s Corner Roundabout, at the foot of Gravel Hill, during springtime 2024.

-Gorgeous autumn colours of the pendant-like leaves of this flowering cherry tree, in Links Road, Poole.
+Gorgeous autumnal colours in 2025 of the pendant-like leaves of this flowering cherry tree, in Links Road, Poole.

 I’ll be adding more examples of Poole’s most remarkable trees as and when I spot them, so keep watching this space!